ankitmishra024/NetworkSecurity/README.md

-# Network Security: Phishing Detection Project
+# Network Security: Malicious Website Detection Project

 ## 📌 Overview
-This project is designed to detect phishing attacks using machine learning.
+This project is designed to detect malicious website using machine learning.
 It includes various stages such as data ingestion, validation, transformation, model training, and prediction.
 The system is built with **FastAPI**, **MongoDB**, and **MLflow** for tracking the model pipeline.

 ## 🔧 Project Workflow
 The project follows a structured pipeline approach: